Web Accessibility Guidelines & Compliance Standards In Online Learning

 Intelligent Tutoring Systems (ITS)

-Intelligent Tutoring Systems simulates one-on-one human tutoring, offering tailored feedback and adapting course materials to meet each learner’s needs.
+Intelligent Tutoring Systems simulate one-on-one human tutoring, offering tailored feedback and adapting course materials to meet each learner’s needs.

 They can guide learners through problem-solving steps, offer hints, break down complex topics, and recommend additional relevant content.